Managing business units

 unit.SetInfo();

-Example 3 – Include child objects of the Organizational Unit called My Unit
+Example 3 – Include objects located in the organizational unit named My Unit

 PowerShell